 In Ayurveda, there are three types of energy, also known as the three doshas.
 They are called kapha, vata, and pitta.
 Pitta dosha is related to the fire element, and it can be found in everything and everyone.
-It’s closely related to digestion and intelligence, and is regarded as “fire energy.”
+In Ayurvedic thought, when this fire is weak, we experience indigestion.
 Pitta individuals are typically athletic and tend to gain weight evenly.
-The pitta individual is typically success-oriented, energetic, quick witted and has a great capacity for achieving balance.
+These individuals are typically success-oriented, energetic, quick-witted, and have a great capacity for achieving balance and well-being.
 However, an excess of pitta can overheat the mind-body system.
 Thankfully, the fall and early winter months are often the most comfortable for pitta-dominant people, as the cool temperatures sooth their internal heat.

 Signs of pitta imbalance

-There are typical manifestations of pitta imbalance that can signal as an imbalance of the mind and body.
-These manifestations include anger, irritability, overall discontent, acid indigestion, heartburn, inflammation and heartburn.
+A pitta imbalance will typically manifest through anger, irritability, overall discontentment, acidic indigestion, heartburn, and inflammation.
 Pitta can become imbalanced when one doesn’t get enough rest or eats spicy foods.

 Here are three easy ways to bring pitta back into balance.

 - Drink a cool glass of milk.
 Milk cools the fiery energy of pitta.

 - Stay hydrated.
 Make sure to drink lots of water throughout the day.

 - Take regular breaks.
 When pitta is high, there is a tendency to focus and dive in.
 This can be useful, but it must be balanced with occasional breaks.
 This will help refresh your spirits and keep you cool and relaxed.
 This way you can work without letting the work overwhelm you.